Home Compare ALLE vs ETN

 Allegion vs Eaton Corporation: Which Stock Looks Stronger in 2026?

-Allegion holds the cleaner structural position, with the lead spread across valuation and profitability.
+Allegion holds the cleaner structural position, with the lead spread across profitability and valuation.
 Eaton does not offset that deficit through any equally strong structural edge elsewhere.
-The market setup is currently leaning toward Eaton, which does not confirm the structural lead.
+In the market, Eaton carries the stronger setup — intact trend against Allegion's broken trend.
 That leaves a split case: the structural lead stays with Allegion, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-The overall score gap is 19 points in favour of Allegion plc.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+The overall score gap is 26 points in favour of Allegion plc.

 Trajectory Similarity